Pikachu707/keXDR/README.md

 datasets: it is frozen, has no moving parts, and its behaviour on the released logs does not change.

 （**latest**） is the build that runs in production.
-It is the one under active development and the one the rest of this document describes.
+It is the one under active development.

 Their log formats are not interchangeable.
 Point each version at the data it was built for.